wesleytian/blog/content/2019/gpa.md

 One day, I will start my own billion dollar company.

 Note: It's also okay if your goals change.
 Unexpected things happen and there's nothing wrong with changing your goals, as long as you don't change them too often.
-To know when a goal is worth changing, I reflect and ask myself the following question, "is this goal taking me in the direction that makes me happy or am I doing something that others want me to do?"
+To know when a goal is worth changing, I reflect and ask myself the following question, "is this goal taking me in the direction that makes me happy day-after-day or am I doing something jus because other people think it's the cool thing to do?"

 For example, between my sophomore and senior year, the only thing that I wanted to do was to pursue research in machine learning (ex. get a Ph.D. in machine learning at Stanford, then work at Google DeepMind.)
 I went soul-searching for quite a while, but finally realized that I was only doing it because it was the hottest thing in computer science and not because I enjoyed the work.
 What I really enjoyed was leading others and building communities and products.
 See [Being President Was The Best Thing I Did In College](/2019/president/)

 ### Conclusion

-I hope your takeaway from this post isn't that I was stupid or that my parents are failures or that I like bragging about my accomplishments/goals.
+I hope your takeaway from this post isn't that I was stupid or that I had terrible parents or that I am trying to brag about my accomplishments.
 (I find that it's hard to sometimes convey the same message to everybody.)

-The aim of this post is to convince you to dream big and never stop believing in yourself through a personal anecdote.
-As long as you dream big and believe in yourself, you will do what is necessary to achieve your dreams.
-Though this following quote is not scientifically accurate, you know what they say:
+The aim of this post is to convince you to dream often and never stop believing in yourself through a personal anecdote.
+As long as you dream and believe in yourself, you will do what is necessary to achieve your dreams.
+As a wise man once said,

 > "Shoot for the moon, even if you miss, you'll land amongst the stars."